List of Steven Universe characters: Ruby squad

-Rubies (all voiced by Charlyne Yi) are a variety of Gem who act as foot soldiers and bodyguards on Homeworld.
+Rubies (all voiced by Lo Mutac (Note: Credited as Charlyne Yi)) are a variety of Gem who act as foot soldiers and bodyguards on Homeworld.
 Aside from the Crystal Gems' Ruby, a squad of five gullible but ruthless Rubies, sent by Yellow Diamond to retrieve Jasper, appear as recurring characters beginning in the third season.
 Steven nicknames the quintet according to the location of their gems: the rookie Leggy, the cheerful Navy, the violent Army, the veteran Eyeball, and the leader Doc.
 In the sequel series Steven Universe Future, one of the rubies Eyeball partners with Aquamarine to get revenge on Steven.
 Yi's performance of their diverse personalities has drawn praise from critics.

 Pearls

 Pearls (all voiced by Deedee Magno Hall) are a type of Gem who act as servants to high-ranking Gems on Homeworld.
 Aside from the Crystal Gems' Pearl, Pearls belonging to the other Diamonds have appeared.
 The docile and artistic blue Pearl and the prideful yellow Pearl serve as attendants to Blue and Yellow Diamond.
 Another Pearl, later nicknamed "Volleyball", preceded Pearl as Pink Diamond's servant before spending millennia under White Diamond's control.
 She has a scar over her left eye, caused by trauma from accidentally being hit by the force of Pink Diamond's power.